-Adjuvant chemotherapy and radiation therapy
+Neoadjuvant chemotherapy or combination chemotherapy and radiation therapy (chemoradiation)

 If an unresectable tumor is found at operation and gastroduodenal or bile duct obstruction is present or pending, a double gastric and biliary bypass operation is usually done to relieve obstruction.
 In patients with inoperable lesions and jaundice, endoscopic placement of a bile duct stent relieves jaundice.
 Duodenal stenting is frequently done.
 However, surgical bypass should be considered in patients with unresectable lesions if life expectancy is > 6 to 7 months because of complications associated with stents.